open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 ### Interaction with distributed correlation context

-As described above, labels are strictly to "local".
+As described above, labels are strictly "local".
 I.e., the application explicitly declares these labels, whereas distributed correlation context labels are implicitly associated with the event.